tinacms/tina.io/content/docs/migrations/upgrading-to-usetina.md

 #### Content not contextually updating

-If you wire this up on your site, and the forms are registered but the main content isn't contextually updating based on the sidebar values, then you like aren't using the `data` value from `useTina`
+If you wire this up on your site, and the forms are registered but the main content isn't contextually updating based on the sidebar values, then you likely aren't using the `data` value from `useTina`

-Do this:
+The likely fix:

 ```diff
 export default function Home(props) {